-Open Fund Artist Project Grants 2022 are open to artists:
+Open Fund Artist Project Grants 2022, open to artists:

 —Working within the visual arts (painting, drawing, sculpture, social practice, performance, film/video, photography, textiles, ceramics, cross-disciplinary, public art, etc.)